Lions (Kemeys)

-Lions is a pair of outdoor 1893 bronze sculptures by Edward Kemeys, installed outside the Art Institute of Chicago, in the U.S. state of Illinois.
+Lions is a pair of 1893 bronze sculptures by Edward Kemeys, installed outside of the main entrance to the Art Institute of Chicago in Chicago, Illinois.
+The sculptures are well-recognized public artworks.

+The sculptures were commissioned by Florence Lathrop Field as a gift to the museum in memory of her late husband Henry Field.

 Description

-The sculptures are modeled after African lions.
+The bronze sculptures are modeled after African lions.
 Each sculpture weighs more than two tons.
+The northern sculpture weighs approximately 5100 lb.
+They are approximately 10 ft in length.
+Today, the sculptures have a green patina.
+The sculptures flank the outside of the main entrance to the Art Institute of Chicago Building (home to the Art Institute of Chicago), being located along the east side of South Michigan Avenue at the road's intersection with East Adams Street in the city of Chicago in the U.S. state of Illinois.
+The sculptures have occasionally been referred to as the "great protectors".

-The sculptures stand outside of the Art Institute of Chicago Building.
-Kemeys described the statues as, "conceived as guarding the building".
-The artist, Edward Kemeys, described the northern lion as positioned, "on the prowl", and said that it, "has his back up, and is ready for a roar and a spring".
-He described the southern lion as positioned, "in an attitude of defiance", and that it is "attracted by something in the distance which he is closely watching".
-Kemeys referred to the design of the southern sculpture as, "the most difficult I have ever attempted".
+The artist, Edward Kemeys, described the statues as "guarding the building."
+Both are depicted in active poses.
+Kemeys described the northern lion as positioned "on the prowl," and said that it "has his back up, and is ready for a roar and a spring."
+He described the southern lion as positioned "in an attitude of defiance" and "attracted by something in the distance which he is closely watching."
+Kemeys referred to the design of the southern sculpture as "the most difficult I have ever attempted."
+Kemeys was a leading figure in America's animalier arts movement.
+Like other artists in the animalier movement (which began in France), he studied living animals as inspiration for his works.

-The bronze sculptures have a green patina.
+The sculptures are often described as being bronze re-castings of temporary plaster lion sculptures that Kemeys had created for display on the grounds of the 1893 World's Columbian Exposition outside of the Palace of Fine Arts (today's Museum of Science and Industry building).
+However, documents and photographs from the World's Fair contradict this claim, indicating instead that the lion sculptures displayed at the World's Columbian Exposition had been created by A. Phimister Proctor and Theodore Baur rather than Kemeys.

 History

-Kemeys' Lions for the Art Institute of Chicago often are described as being bronze re-castings of temporary plaster lion sculptures that were displayed on the grounds of the 1893 World's Columbian Exposition, flanking the Palace of Fine Arts (today's Museum of Science and Industry building).
-However, documents and photographs from the World's Fair support the lions displayed at the World's Columbian Exposition having been instead created by A. Phimister Proctor and Theodore Baur, not Kemeys.
 The bronze sculptures for the Art Institute of Chicago were commissioned by Florence Lathrop Field, an early benefactor of the museum.
 Fields' late husband Henry Field had been an admirer of Kemeys' sculptures, and her brother Bryan Lathrop, a trustee of the Art Institute, had been a patron of Kemeys.